 The final thing you can do is you can do the pose that the person is doing.
 Try and match it and then figure out where are those ASIS points on yourself.
 You can feel them and then you can figure out where they would be on that figure.

-A final tip for pelvis angle: how do we find the angle from the back?
+A final tip for pelvis angle: how do we find them from the back?

 Check the tilt